V

 Fun Facts About the Valley Bulldog Dog

-• The Bull-Boxer is another name used instead of the Valley bulldog.
+• The Bull-Boxer is another name for the Valley bulldog.

 • These dogs cannot swim well because of their stocky build and short legs.